Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 VISIT CULTURAL CENTRES AND MUSEUMS

-Wondering what are the best places to visit in the emirate during Ramadan?
+Wondering about the places you can visit during Ramadan?
 Take the chance to explore the cultural attractions in Dubai.

 Delve into the UAE’s history and beginnings at the Dubai Museum, which also happens to be the oldest building in the city!
 You can also roam the winding alleys between traditional Al Fahidi Historical District wind towers.